 You can also work for multiple clients simultaneously over the course of a year, subject to any exclusivity agreements and your ability to meet the contractual obligations and objectives of individual projects.
+It's important to consider potential conflicts of interest when working for multiple clients.

-If you are contracting directly with the client, you will likely be responsible for contract negotiations, invoicing and collections.
-If you decide to contract through a consulting firm such as SCA, many of these responsibilities will be managed on your behalf.
+If you are contracting directly with the client, you will likely be responsible for contract negotiations, invoicing, and collection of payment for services rendered.

+Alternatively, if you decide to contract through a consulting firm such as SCA, many of these responsibilities will be managed on your behalf.